olafjanssen/olafjanssen.github.io/metalsmith/src/projects/smoishele.md

 ---
-title: Smoishele: FaceBlender for the Web
+title: "Smoishele: FaceBlender for the Web"
 tag: smoishele
 image:
 description: